|

 The Valleys map reflects the nature of the South Wales valleys and has English and Welsh versions to avoid the pitfalls of a bi-lingual map.

 However, this site is not suggesting that any of its maps are perfect or finished.
-Experience shows that maps can always improve given time and new information.
+Experience shows that maps can always improved given time and new information.
 Also, views and opinion can develop.
 There is no such thing as the finished, perfect map.

 |